 Before You Move In

-Before you can move into a property, you must pay one calendar month’s rent in advance and a security deposit of equivalent to the monthly rent.
-The deposit will logged with The Deposit Protection Service (DPS) against any damage to the property (full details will appear in the Tenancy Agreement).
+Before you can move into a property, you must pay one calendar month’s rent in advance and a security deposit.
+The deposit will be logged with The Dispute Service against any damage to the property (full details will appear in the Tenancy Agreement).
 The deposit will be returned after completion of the Check-out at the end of the Tenancy, subject to the condition of the property and payment of all utility accounts.

-We will arrange a standing order mandate for your rental payments, however it is the tenants responsibility to check that payments have been set up correctly as the bank will not discuss your account with a third party.
+You will have to arrange with your bank to set-up a standing order for your rental payments, and have the responsibility to check that payments have been set up correctly as the bank will not discuss your account with a third party.
 Please note that where James Pye & Son are responsible for the management of the property and/or the collection of the rent, late rental payments will incur a charge to cover additional costs involved in rectifying the situation.
 At the end of the tenancy it is the tenant’s responsibility for additional payments made from the tenants account.

-There will usually be a check-out inspection with an inventory clerk when you move out to record the condition and contents of the property at the end of the term.
+There will usually be a check-out inspection with a member of our staff when you move out to record the condition and contents of the property at the end of the term.
 This will determine the amount of the deposit to be returned after vacation.
 Tenants are responsible for cleaning the property at the end of the tenancy, if the check-out report stipulates that further cleaning is required, James Pye & Son or the Landlord may instruct a cleaning company, all charges incurred are payable by the tenant.
 This usually amounts to around £50.